-For the techie, ICCM is one of the most encouraging things you can do.
-Most supporting spouses, in an attempt to understand their techie, think “Maybe I should attend.”
-However, most spouses do not get much out of ICCM unless they are a techie themselves.
-Many of those who have attended have said that they are glad they had the opportunity to see their spouse in their element, but it was a one-time thing.
-Unless there is a real reason the spouse needs to attend, we recommend against it.
+For you as a techie, ICCM is one of the most encouraging things you can do.
+Most supporting spouses, in an attempt to understand their techie better, think “Maybe I should attend.”
+However, unless they are techies themselves, most spouses do not get much out of ICCM.
+Many of those who have attended have said that they are glad they had the opportunity to see their spouse in their element, but they were happy to make it a one-time thing.
+Unless there is a ministry or work reason the spouse needs to attend, we recommend against it.
 The techie, if they get the chance, will spend most of their time networking, asking questions, answering questions, and geeking.
-If they have a spouse there, they feel torn with their “free time” and usually do not get as much out of the conference themselves.
+If they have a spouse there, they often feel torn with their “free time” and usually do not get as much out of the conference themselves.

-Most of the major questions about your network or system can be answered while at ICCM, and you will be able to learn a lot about new technologies.
-The big thing, which you will not realize you are bringing back, are the friendships.
-When you have a major techie catastrophe, you will have a bunch of friends you can contact to walk with you down that road.
+Most of the major questions about your network or system can be answered while at ICCM, and you will learn a lot about new technologies.
+The big thing, which you will not realize you are bringing back, are the friendships with others in your field.
+When you have a major techie catastrophe down the road, you will have a bunch of experienced techies you can contact to walk with you.
 Sometimes ICCM gives you the knowledge in advance, but often ICCM helps by giving you the contacts who can help.

-Make a list of things in your office that you do not understand.
-Take some screen-shots or photos with your cellphone.
+First, take some time to pray before you come, asking God to prepare your heart for the week.
+Then, make a list of things in your office that you do not understand.
+Take some screen shots or photos with your phone.
 Come with questions.
-Bring your favorite board game (you cannot spend all your time talking technology), a ball, or something you can share with others.
+Bring your favorite board game (you can’t spend all your time talking technology), a ball, or something you can share with others.
 Come expecting the best kind of friends; ones who have similar hearts for missions, similar interests, similar skills, and similar problems.

-The reasons to attend ICCM are myriad.
 Every person who attends ICCM comes away with something they needed.
-It might be the answer to some pressing techie questions, it might be the confidence to answer someone else’s questions, it might be fellowship, it might be encouragement, it might be some other area of growth.
+It might be the answer to some pressing techie questions, the confidence to answer someone else’s questions, fellowship, encouragement, or some other area of growth.
 ICCM meets you where you are.
 It is a place where you can safely communicate with other techies.
 You can ask your questions, share perspectives, and participate in a group of like-minded people.
 Techies often feel alone in what they do.
 Attending ICCM gives you a community of friendships and resources; not just during the conference, but for years afterwards.

 With the rapid and constant evolution of technology, most technologists prefer “discovery” or “hands-on” training.
 And, with the Internet, we tend to rely on “just-in-time” learning (researching an issue in the moment).
 While these forms of learning are very important to the technology professional, there is much to be said about having an understanding of foundational principles and theory.
 ICCM caters to both of these needs.
 The attendees are able to decide which sessions are most pertinent to their mission, which technologies they want to discover, and which foundational skills they want to improve upon.